Syncing 10,000 leads/mo? GET A DEMO

 1. Facebook and Instagram lead ads

-Mobile traffic today accounts for approximately 62.4% of web traffic worldwide and Meta lead ads are made for targeting mobile device users.
+Mobile traffic today accounts for approximately 62% of web traffic worldwide and Meta lead ads are made for targeting mobile device users.

 Also, Instagram’s largest age group is 18-24 (31.7%), while Facebook’s is 25-34 (31.1%).
 This shows that Meta platforms are an ideal place to look for age-targeted education lead generation ads.

 That is why lead generation ads on Facebook and Instagram are very effective at generating student leads.
-An example is Universidad Villanueva, which uses lead ads and Advantage+ shopping campaigns on Facebook and Instagram.
+An example is Universidad Villanueva, which uses lead ads and Advantage+ Shopping Campaigns on Facebook and Instagram.

-This private university in Spain saw a 3.7X increase in conversion rates and cut their cost per action by 66%.
+This private university in Spain saw a 3.7X increase in conversion rates and cut its cost per action by 66%.
 That’s a huge difference in the number of student leads they generated with and without Meta ads.

 And the result?
 More high-quality leads, better campaign performance, and a simplified ad process that freed up time and resources.